hermeznetwork/docs/docs/developers/dev-guide.md

 # Developer Guide

-This document is an overview of the Hermez protocol.
-Its objective is to provide an introduction to developers on the Hermez protocol so that the use of tools to interact with Hermez network, such as [`HermezJS`](../developers/sdk?id=sdk) (javascript SDK) and the [`REST API`](../developers/api?id=api), becomes simpler.
+This document is an overview of the Hermez Protocol.
+Its objective is to provide an introduction to developers on the Hermez Protocol so that the use of tools to interact with Hermez Network, such as [`HermezJS`](../developers/sdk?id=sdk) (javascript SDK) and the [`REST API`](../developers/api?id=api), becomes simpler.
 This document assumes you are familiar with Ethereum ecosystem and L2 Rollups (in particular zk-rollups).

 For a more in depth analysis, read the [`protocol`](../developers/protocol/README?id=protocol) section.